anconprotocol/protocol-v1.5/README.md

 ## Prior Work

 V1.5 takes major inspiration from [Static torrent website with peer-to-peer queries over BitTorrent on 2M records](https://boredcaveman.xyz/post/0x2_static-torrent-website-p2p-queries.html) and [A future for SQL on the web](https://jlongster.com/future-sql-web).
-Also we will take ideas from [Datasette](https://datasette.io/) and is publishing feature.
+Also we will take ideas from [Datasette](https://datasette.io/) publishing feature.

 ## Ancon Protocol v1.5 - Javascript reference implementation